alexn11/complex-dynamics-progs/transcendental-maps.md

 #### Tests

-Tests create a array of integer values.
+Tests create an array of integer values.
 The values are `0` for false and `1` for true.

 - `is_in_annulus`: check if the points in the domain array belong to a round annulus.
  Parameters: center of the annulus (complex), inner radius (real), outer radius (real), domain array (complex), range array (integer)